jfelsinger/joelfredrick.com/resume.markdown

 <h1 class="print__hidden">Résumé</h1>

-I'm a full-stack developer, at home with any part of a code base. in both front-end and back-end development, and am just as much at home developing REST APIs or console apps as I am creating CSS animations to help bring designs to life.
-Throw a problem at me, I'll solve it.
+I'm a full-stack developer, with a passion for architecturing wonderful code-bases and using software to solve real problems.
+As a developer I've got chops all over the board, and am at home with every part of a code base.
+In both front-end and back-end development I have experience with a range of languages, technologies, and techniques.
+Skills and experience that allow me to understand your business problems and build software solutions that will blow those problems out of the water.

 ### Experience